imgtec-riscv/catapult-sdk/README.md

 To allow the install, first go to the Security and Privacy section of System Preferences, General tab, and enable "Allow apps downloaded from Apple and selected developers" (if you haven't already done that previously).
 Then simply double-click the installer package and you will be guided through the install process.
 The application installs to the /opt/imgtec folder by default.

 Apple's XCode command-line developer tools are a requirement for using the toolkit.
 If you don't already have these installed on your system, the installer will prompt to offer to install them.

+### Catapult Studio Extension Pack Installation (All Platforms)
+First [download Visual Studio Code][21] for your platform, if you don't already have it.

+From the Extensions tab, search for Catapult in the "Search Extensions in Marketplace" box.
+We recommend installing the Catapult Studio Extension Pack, which will install the Catapult Studio extension, the Catapult Debug Adaptor, and some related third-party extensions, as follows:
+- [cpptools][23] from Microsoft.
+This includes a **language server** providing "Intellisense" for C/C++.
+- [CMake-tools][24] from Microsoft.
+This integrates closely with Catapult Studio to support building and launching for CMake projects (including the examples provided with Catapult SDK).
+- [CMake][26] language support including syntax highlighting, code completion etc.
+- [Yaml][27] language support from Redhat.
+- [Linkerscript][28] language support.
+- [RISC-V Assembler][29] language support.
+- [Serial Monitor][30] from Microsoft.

+Alternatively, for a minimal install, you can just install the Catapult Studio extension, the Catapult Debug Adaptor, and the CMake Tools extension.

+Note that you must have the SDK installed for Catapult Studio to work correctly.

 [1]: https://github.com/chipsalliance/VeeR-ISS
 [2]: https://gcc.gnu.org/